 Travel to and around Manchester

-International arrivals by air
+Advice for international arrivals by air

-UK and Eurostar arrivals by rail
+Advice for UK and Eurostar arrivals by rail

 As the site of the world’s first passenger railway terminus, Manchester is unsurprisingly also a hub of the national rail network.
 There are direct services from London Euston (just over 2 hours), Oxford (2h 45m), Glasgow (3h 15m), Edinburgh (3h 30m), and many other towns and cities.
 The Eurostar via the Channel Tunnel from Paris and Brussels runs to London St Pancras allows a straightforward onward journey.

-From London to Manchester by rail: includes information on Eurostar transfer, and suggestions of sites to visit near the London terminals
+- From London to Manchester by rail: includes information on Eurostar transfer, and suggestions of sites to visit near the London terminals

-About rail travel in the UK: including a tolerably brief introduction to the bewildering ticket pricing system
+- About rail travel in the UK: including a tolerably brief introduction to the bewildering ticket pricing system

-From Manchester rail stations to the Congress venue and accommodation: including directions to all recommended hotels and halls of residence
+- From Manchester rail stations to the Congress venue and accommodation: including directions to all recommended hotels and halls of residence

 Arriving by car